highoncarbs/shorty-router/README.md

 # :checkered_flag: Shorty-Router

-Redirection service that can be publicaly hosted , while the dash **[Shorty](https://github.com/PadamSethia/shorty)** is hosted on private server.
+Redirection service that can be publicly hosted , while the dash **[Shorty](https://github.com/PadamSethia/shorty)** is hosted on private server.

 ## Getting Started